danielaparker/jsoncons/doc/ref/jsonpath/jsonpath.md

     $."store"."book".0."title"

 The leading `$` represents the root JSON value.
-Note that the jsoncons implementation allows quote delimiters in the dot-notation, and that the `$.` is optional.
-Unquoted names cannot contain spaces, spaces before and after the name are ignored.
+The jsoncons implementation allows the `$.` to be omitted, and allows single and double quoted as well as unquoted names.
+Unquoted names must not contain spaces, and spaces before and after the name are ignored.

 Using the bracket-notation to select all titles: